What is gas?

 The size of this gas fee is proportional to the amount of computation required to execute an operation (not the amount of tokens swapped).
 The more complex the operation is, the more gas it requires to execute.
 Therefore, it is impossible to calculate the exact amount of gas needed before the transaction has been executed.
 Thankfully, 1inch provides an "Estimated Fee" to help you have an idea of how much gas you will need to pay for.

 For example, as the Ethereum network and its market value grows in size, so do the gas fees required for transactions.
 At times, Ethereum fees can very high and significantly impact the profitability of trades/swaps.
 These high Ethereum gas costs have led to the evolution of newer, cheaper blockchains, such as BNB Chain, and Polygon.

 ***You can view current Ethereum gas prices here.

 *** Need some gas for your transaction?
 Check out these instructions on how to top up your balance.

-Why don't I have to pay gas fees (and wait for confirmations) when trading on a centralized exchange, like Binance, Coinbase, or FTX?
+Why don't I have to pay gas fees (and wait for confirmations) when trading on a centralized exchange, like Binance or Coinbase?

 Centralized exchanges use "off-chain" order books to facilitate trades, and therefore do not have to rely upon miners of a blockchain to validate transactions.
 It is essentially an "IOU" system where the user gives the exchange full custody of their funds.
 Instead of paying a gas fee to trade, the user instead pays a trading fee, which goes to the exchange's wallet as profit.
 Unfortunately the user then also has to pay a "Withdrawal fee" for moving any funds on the centralized exchange into their own possession.